-We have worked with our NHS Network Partners to develop the world’s largest specialist mental health and dementia clinical dataset.
-Over 3.5 million de-identified patient records are updated on a regular basis.
+We have worked with our NHS Healthcare Partners to develop the world’s largest specialist mental health and dementia clinical dataset.
+Over 4 million de-identified patient records are updated on a regular basis.

-Our longitudinal dataset includes diagnosis, medications, outcomes and care plans covering 10 years.
+Our longitudinal dataset includes diagnosis, medications, outcomes, signs and symptoms, and care plans covering 15 years.
 We continue to combine additional data sets, such as the UK BioBank, to enable precision psychiatry models to be developed.

 We believe that data in this multi-factorial disease area is only useful if its context can be understood and is made easily available.